phpredis/phpredis/README.markdown

 ### getAuth
 -----
-_**Description**_:  Get the password used to authenticate the phpredis connection
+_**Description**_:  Get the password (or username and password if using Redis 6 ACLs) used to authenticate the connection.

 ### *Parameters*
 None

 ### *Return value*
-*Mixed*  Returns the password used to authenticate a phpredis session or NULL if none was used, and FALSE if we're not connected
+*Mixed*  Returns NULL if no username/password are set, the password string if a password is set, and a `[username, password]` array if authenticated with a username and password.